Bill

 NH HB1215

-NH HB1215Relative to supporting the preferred method of communication of an individual with developmental disabilities.
+NH HB1215Relative to supporting the preferred method of communication of an individual with a communication disability and relative to transfers from freestanding hospital emergency facilities.

 summary